Glossary

 Entry permission

-Entry permission allows a visa holder to enter New Zealand.
+Entry permission allows a person with a visa to enter New Zealand.

-Holding a visa does not guarantee entry permission unless the person holds a:
+Having a visa does not guarantee entry permission unless the person has a:

 - New Zealand Permanent Resident Visa

-- a Resident Visa granted overseas, if the person has already travelled to New Zealand on that visa.
+- Resident Visa issued overseas, if the person has already travelled to New Zealand on that visa.

 A person travelling to New Zealand with a New Zealand Electronic Travel Authority (NZeTA) must apply for both a visa and entry permission when they arrive in New Zealand.